appyay-projects/jen-starter/README.md

 ````
 {% set page = {
   name: 'home', // page name
-  title: 'Home' // title of page, used in layout/header/_header.html
+  title: 'Home' // title of page
 } %}
 ````
-This object is used in the layout templates (_header.html and _footer.html).
+This object is used in the layout template.
 More properties can be added to this object as needed.

 ## Master-detail pattern
 Jen enables facilitation of the master-detail pattern (i.e. list page and accompanying detail pages for each list item).